Instant Pot Caldo De Res- Mexican Beef Soup

 Ingredients

-- 2 lbs Chuck Roast Cut into chunks.
-Use either Bone-In, or add Beef Bones.
+- 2 pounds Chuck Roast Cut into chunks.
+Use either Bone-In, add Beef Bones, or use Beef Shanks.

 - ½ White Onion Leave halved